nickoppen/pihole-blocklists/README.md

 The gaming sites are a very blunt instument.
 They will probably block most if not all games by that publisher.
 Use the white list if you want to block most and leave a few open.

-To add a file to a pi-hole Adlist add the file above to the address: https://nickoppen.github.io/pihole-blocklists/.
+To add a file to a pi-hole Adlist add the file name above to the address: https://nickoppen.github.io/pihole-blocklists/.
 I'm not sure how to link to ad lists for other blockers.

 For more see: https://github.com/crpietschmann/pi-hole-blocklist and https://github.com/gieljnssns/Social-media-Blocklists